KARP - Book one

 Many of the characters you'll meet have already enjoyed a footnote in Christian lore and world mythology and are brought back into the light within the pages of this book.
 As we investigate their lives through the light of this book, I believe that we too will be challenged by their choices.

-Author’s Note: “I have asked non-believers and believers from all denominations to proofread this book and have had nothing but encouragement to do my best to get it published.
-The unanimous consensus is, “Get it out there now, people really need to read this.”
+Author’s Note: “I have asked non-believers and believers from all denominations to proofread this book and am Blessed to have had nothing but encouragement to do my best to get it published.
+The unanimous consensus is, “Get it out there now; people really need to read this.”

 NB - Please feel free to join my group Much Grace on Facebook where I'll be sharing my daily reflections, details about my book (and its release date) and the first couple of chapters so I can hear your views!

-As always, your love and support would be incredibly appreciated.
+Your love, support, prayers and feedback would be incredibly appreciated.

 Just read your script below and what can I say …